elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-are-real-numbers-defined-and-what-are-their-properties.md

 url: /learn/mathematics/questions/how-are-real-numbers-defined-and-what-are-their-properties
 score: -1.0
 related_article1:
-    id: 119758
+    id: 119728
     title: >-
-        How are imaginary numbers used in practical scenarios?
+        What are natural numbers and how are they used in mathematics?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-imaginary-numbers-used-in-practical-scenarios
+    url: /learn/mathematics/questions/what-are-natural-numbers-and-how-are-they-used-in-mathematics
 related_article2:
     id: 119739
     title: >-